redFrik/udk16-Immersive_Technologies/udk161110/README.md

 connecting the main camera to the character...

-* in the hierarchy list, drag and drop the main onto the thirdpersoncontroller
+* in the hierarchy list, drag and drop the 'Main Camera' onto the thirdpersoncontroller
 * position the camera with the inspector to sit slightly behind and above the character

 ![tpccamera](05tpccamera.png?raw=true "tpccamera")